eirikg/XbaseSiriusIntegration/org.example.domainmodel/readme.txt

 You may check in the OSGi Console that all the bundles are started (STARTING or ACTIVE state) after launching the target IDE.
 If not, you can start them manually from the OSGi console.

-Open the the TestEntity diagram in the diagram bundle.
+Open the the Entity diagram in the diagram bundle.
 Make the editor dirty by moving one the two displayed entities (Person and Address) and save the diagram.
 This should generate the unsopported operation exception.